 From crunchy nuts to chocolate sauce, Ya Ya's Frozen Yogurt has a lot to offer.

-Visitors can make a combination of various yogurts of their choice and enjoy.
+Visitors can make a combination of various yogurts of their choice and enjoy them.

-The list is long and one can make choices from uncountable flavors like Vanilla, Butter Brickle, Georgia Peach, Banana flavors to name a few.
+The list is long, and one can make choices from uncountable flavors like Vanilla, Butter Brickle, Georgia Peach, and Banana flavors, to name a few.

-There are 9 special flavors with low-fat combinations.
+There are nine unique flavors with low-fat combinations.

 Want to spend some time outdoors?

-There are many places in and around Oxford that offer amazing recreational opportunities.
+There are many places in and around Oxford that offer excellent recreational opportunities.

-Nestled amid the icon pine forests of Northern Mississippi is Holly Springs National Forest, a popular outdoor stop.
+Nestled amid the iconic pine forests of Northern Mississippi is Holly Springs National Forest, a popular outdoor stop.